Chart Color Schemes

 Educational attainment in Horsham Surrounds aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area faces educational challenges, with university qualification rates at 18.7%, significantly lower than the VIC average of 33.4%.
+The area's university qualification rate is 18.7%, significantly lower than Victoria's average of 33.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.3%, followed by graduate diplomas (3.7%) and postgraduate qualifications (2.7%).
-Trade and technical skills are prominent, with 40.5% of residents aged 15+ holding vocational credentials - advanced diplomas (12.0%) and certificates (28.5%).
+Bachelor degrees are the most common at 12.3%, followed by graduate diplomas (3.7%) and postgraduate qualifications (2.7%).
+Vocational credentials are prominent, with 40.5% of residents aged 15+ holding such qualifications - advanced diplomas (12.0%) and certificates (28.5%).

 Educational participation is high at 27.3%, including 10.3% in primary education, 9.3% in secondary education, and 2.6% pursuing tertiary education.
-Horsham Surrounds has three schools with a combined enrollment of 23 students, operating under typical Australian school conditions (ICSEA: 1006) with balanced educational opportunities.
-Two primary and one secondary school serve distinct age groups.
-Local school capacity is limited at 0.7 places per 100 residents compared to the regional average of 13.9, leading many families to travel for schooling.
+The Horsham Surrounds area has three schools with a combined enrollment of 23 students, operating under typical Australian school conditions (ICSEA: 1006) with balanced educational opportunities.
+Education provision is balanced with two primary and one secondary school serving distinct age groups.
+Local school capacity is limited at 0.7 places per 100 residents compared to the regional average of 13.8, resulting in many families traveling for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education